Introduction

 The Solution: T3 Monitoring

-T3 Monitoring offers a central monitoring instance that oversees all your TYPO3 installations:
+T3 Monitoring gives you a single monitoring instance that oversees all your TYPO3 installations:

 Central Monitoring

-A master installation monitors all client instances.
-Detailed lists, filters, and search functions for a quick overview.
+A master installation monitors every client instance, with detailed lists, filters and search for a quick overview.

 Automated Alerts